 A mattress in a box allows you to buy a mattress online and get it delivered straight to your front door in a conveniently sized box.
 This eliminates the hassle of transporting your new mattress and is easily unpackaged at home.

-An orthopedic mattress is specifically designed with sufferers of back pain in mind.
+An orthopaedic mattress is specifically designed with sufferers of back pain in mind.
 Strategically placed grooves in the memory foam soften the mattress around the major pressure points for pain and joint relief.

 Now to get down to which is best: memory foam mattresses vs spring mattresses;